DataDog/documentation/content/en/profiler/profiler_troubleshooting.md

 One known instance of this issue is when using the `mysql2` gem together with versions of libmysqlclient [older than 8.0.0](https://bugs.mysql.com/bug.php?id=83109).
 The affected libmysqlclient version is known to be present on Ubuntu 18.04, but not 20.04 and later releases.
 **Note**: For this case, the profiler auto-detects when the `mysql2` gem is in use and auto-applies the solution described below.

-If you run into run-time failures and/or errors from Ruby gems that use native extensions, we suggest reverting back to the legacy profiler.
+If you run into run-time failures and/or errors from Ruby gems that use native extensions, you can revert back to the legacy profiler.
 The legacy profiler does not use `SIGPROF` signals.
 You can do this by setting the `DD_PROFILING_FORCE_ENABLE_LEGACY` environment variable to `true`, or in code: